Unable to determine TYPO3_MODE

-#14 Updated by Christian Wibbing about 3 years ago
+#14 Updated by Christian Wibbing over 3 years ago

 I think the configuration from stock phpMyAdmin (session.inc.php) overwrites the path.
 After the first time it works, you have two cookies but with the same data.
 Only after your Typo3 session times out and you log in again without closing the browser window (which would delete all session cookies) I have problems.
 The config.inc.php in phpMyAdmin sees the old cookie, and not the one recently set from BeModule/index.php.